seek4science/seek/help/user-guide/isa-json-compliant-experiment.md

 See [Experiment Sample Templates](isajson-templates.html) for more information.

-# Samples in ISA-JSON compliant Experiments
+## Samples in ISA-JSON compliant Experiments

-In ISA-JSON compliant Experiments, samples must be created within a Sample Type derived from an Experiment Sample Template, associated with one ISA Study or one ISA Assay.
+In ISA-JSON compliant experiments, samples must be created within a Sample Type derived from an Experiment Sample Template, associated with one ISA Study or one ISA Assay.

 The "level" of the Experiment Sample Template applied to generate a Sample Type within an ISA Study or ISA Assay determines the type of samples that will be created.
 Specifically,
 * ISA Study Source Template for Study Sources